Long Range Cruise:

 I would soon be flying the oceanic corridors across the North Atlantic again; Paris, London, Milan, Zurich, Stockholm, and Frankfurt, destinations where I took advantage of the layovers by visiting their Art Museums which were to me national treasures.
 I especially liked Paris.
 Later I would fly the Pacific enjoying the long haul to Tokyo.
 Having spent so much time in the finest of art museums one could imagine reignited my artistic interests and I began again educating myself in the craft.
 All thanks to American Airlines.

 It was shortly before American took hold of my flying career that I discovered I had been adopted as a child.
-A situation I was totally unaware of; I was forty-five years old.
+A situation I was totally unaware of.
 That realization set in motion the fervor to find my biological parents.
 It didn’t take me long.